Temporary Protected Status Designated Country: South Sudan

 |Federal Register Notice Citation:||88 FR 60971|

-If you currently have TPS under South Sudan’s designation and would like to keep your TPS, you must re-register during the 60-day re-registration period that runs from March 3, 2022 through May 3, 2022.
-We encourage you to register as soon as possible within the 60-day registration period.
+If you currently have TPS under South Sudan’s designation and would like to keep your TPS, you must re-register during the 60-day re-registration period that runs from Sep.
+6, 2023 through Nov.
+6, 2023.
+We encourage you to re-register as soon as possible within the 60-day registration period.

-If you are filing an initial application for TPS under South Sudan’s redesignation, effective May 3, 2022, you must register during the 18-month registration period that runs from March 3, 2022, through Nov.
-3, 2023.
+If you are filing an initial application for TPS under South Sudan’s redesignation, effective Nov.
+4, 2023, you must register during the registration period that runs from Sep.
+6, 2023, through May 3, 2025.
 We encourage you to register as soon as possible within the 18-month registration period.

-Go to the TPS page for information about re-registering
+Go to the TPS page for information about registering and re-registering.

 If you are applying for TPS South Sudan, you may file Form I-821, Application for Temporary Protected Status, online.
 When filing an initial TPS application or re-registering for TPS, you can also request an Employment Authorization Document (EAD) by submitting a completed Form I-765, Application for Employment Authorization, online with your Form I-821 (or you can file your Form I-765 request separately later).

 If you are filing a paper initial TPS application or re-registering for TPS, or if you are filing for a replacement EAD for TPS you were already granted, send your TPS package to the appropriate address in the table below: